 Investment Liquidity, Defined

-If you ever need to utilize a portion of your investment portfolio for an unexpected expense, you’ll find that certain assets will be easier than others to convert to cash.
+If you ever need to use a portion of your investment portfolio for an unexpected expense, you’ll find that certain assets are easier than others to convert to cash.
 This is called the investment’s liquidity.

 An investment asset’s liquidity is its ability to be sold rather quickly and easily, at (or close to) fair market value.
 Some assets, such as savings accounts or short-term securities like Treasury bills, can be liquidated with ease.
 Investors simply need to withdraw the funds, cash out the certificates or sell the stock on the public market.